Exotic to Australia

 If Phytophthora ramorum was to establish in Australia it would have an impact on:

 - Australian native plants.

 Keep Airborne phytophthora out of Australia

 All Australians and international tourists have a role to keep out exotic pests and diseases.
-Xylella is present in a number of countries.
+Airborne phytophthora are present in a number of countries.

-Australia remains free of this exotic pest.
+Australia remains free of these exotic pests.
 We need your help to keep it this way.

 Check what you can and cannot bring into Australia, whether you are a:

 Let’s protect our nursery stock and native species that could be affected by these invasive pathogens.

 Some items, by law, are subject to certain import conditions to be allowed into Australia.
 Please check the Biosecurity Import Condition System (BICON).Be aware of any phytophthora pathogen biosecurity measures that may be in place for incoming goods and conveyances.
 Industry advice notices are reviewed regularly and could change.